Special Enrollment Periods and Qualifying Life Events

 We want to help you make educated healthcare decisions.
 While this post may have links to lead generation forms, this won’t influence our writing.
 We adhere to strict editorial standards to provide the most accurate and unbiased information.

-Those of us with life changes – or “Qualifying Life Events” – can skip the line when it comes to joining a health insurance plan.
+Those of us with life changes – or “Qualifying Life Events” (QLEs)– can skip the line when it comes to joining a health insurance plan.
 QLEs automatically grant you a 60-day Special Enrollment Period to enroll in health insurance during any time of the year.

-Your Qualifying Life Event (QLE) immediately begins a Special Enrollment Period (SEP) once it occurs.
+Your Qualifying Life Event immediately begins a Special Enrollment Period (SEP) once it occurs.
 When you enter that Special Enrollment Period, you or your family can pick a new comprehensive health plan without penalty.
 You can also change your existing healthcare coverage.

 qualifying life event categories | What is a QLE? | HealthCare.com